weigert/ctom/README.md

 - static check keys for valid strings
 - potentially unify refs and inds using templates
 - implement aliases for esay array construction
-- implement the proper move semantics so values can be modified by the tree using pointers.
-- make the get method not care about the underlying type, so we can do easy indexing.

 this namespace lets you define a compile-time object model using template meta-programming techniques.
 The object-model allows for fast (un)marshalling